 - Logging: It refers to the initial duration of the review meeting when all review members mention all the points which are identified during the preparation phase.
-These points can be any of Defect, Concern and Query.
-When team members mention their points, scribe or the author just notes down all these points. discussion over these points is held in next few hours, which refers to discussion phase.
+These points can be any of Defect, Concern, and Query.
+When team members mention their points, the scribe or the author just notes down all these points. discussion over these points is held in the next few hours, which refers to the discussion phase.

-- Discussion: After logging all points, team pick each and every point one by one and discuss various aspects of that point.
-All main points such as points criticality, impacted areas and reasons are documented by the author or scribe.
-To get the basic understanding of this phase, let’s take an example of a defect.
+- Discussion: After logging all points, the team picks each and every point one by one and discusses various aspects of that point.
+All main points such as points criticality, impacted areas, and reasons are documented by the author or scribe.
+To get a basic understanding of this phase, let’s take an example of a defect.
 In this case, the team will discuss over:

-- How soon defect should get a fix.
+- How soon the defect should get a fix;

-- Decision: After completing discussion overall points then meeting comes under decision phase.
-This is ending phase of a formal meeting.
-There are certain exit criteria of a decision phase that define the average number of defect found.
+- Decision: After completing the discussion’s overall points, the meeting comes under the decision phase.
+This is the ending phase of a formal meeting.
+There are certain exit criteria of a decision phase that define the average number of defects found.
 When defect count is greater than exit criteria, then rework on documentation is required for further processing in the project.
-In case, defect count is not as much critical then these are checked in follow-up meeting side by side with other activities.
+In the case defect count is not as critical, then these are checked in follow-up meetings side by side with other activities.

-On the basis of the decision made in the formal review meeting, author or scribe update the document and other team member rework on assigned defect.
-As the defect got fixed, same time scribe or author rework on the document and update it as per fixes.
+On the basis of the decision made in the formal review meeting, the author or scribe updates the document and other team members work on the assigned defect.
+As the defect gets fixed, the scribe or author rework the document and update it as fixes are performed.
 New tasks can also be assigned to few members so that process moves forward without any delay.

 This session is an ending session of a formal review when all defects got resolved.
-Moderator ensures that information in the document is correct and can be followed in future.
+A moderator ensures that information in the document is correct and can be followed in the future.
 Apart from this, the moderator is also responsible to:

-- Ensure that all the information related to change request, improvements are updated in the document.
+- Ensure that all the information related to change requests, improvements are updated in the document;

-- Collect measurements at the different state of review.
+- Collect measurements at the different states of review.
 Example of such measurements are: